Sleeping in Airports

 12. Sleep

 These are just a few things to do on a layover at Helsinki Airport.
-Visit our Helsinki Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Helsinki Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.